ReFirmLabs/centrifuge-cli/docs/POLICY.md

-# Centrifuge Policy Check
+# Binwalk Policy Check

-The `policy` subcommand is a tool that enables users to apply their own policy rules against a Centrifuge report.
+The `policy` subcommand is a tool that enables users to apply their own policy rules against a Binwalk report.

 This command line tool takes a policy file that defines the policy rules that you want to apply.
-It gathers report data via the Centrifuge REST API, for which you have to supply your Centrifuge API authentication token, and generates an output file containing the results of the policy as it applies to the given Centrifuge report.
+It gathers report data via the Binwalk REST API, for which you have to supply your Binwalk API authentication token, and generates an output file containing the results of the policy as it applies to the given Binwalk report.

 Optionally, the policy rules can be mapped against a standard such as the OWASP IoT Top 10.
 See the section below on defining a standard for more details